ray-x/go.nvim/README.md

 ## Textobject

 Supported by treesitter.
 TS provided better parse result compared to regular expression.
-Check [my treesitter config file](https://github.com/ray-x/dotfiles/blob/master/nvim/lua/modules/lang/treesitter.lua) on how to setup textobjects.
+See the example [treesitter config file](https://github.com/ray-x/go.nvim#text-object) on how to setup textobjects.
 Also with treesitter-objects, you can move, swap the selected blocks of codes, which is fast and accurate.

 ## Go binaries install and update